Need help? We're here!

 Evaluate your release arm, fifth wheel mount, stop blocks, slide locking pins, fifth wheel pivot pins and pin locks, platform, apron, kingpin, gap and locking bar/jaw.
 Remember to use a flashlight when checking for correct coupling.

-Check for unusual items on your wheels, brakes, tires and suspension.
-Take special care to check your tires for any abrasions, bulges or cuts.
-Be sure to also check the air pressure, tread depth, wheels, lug nuts, hub oil seals, valve caps, air lines, brake chambers, brake linings, slack adjusters, drums, linings, air bags, shock absorbers, springs, spring mounts, U-bolts, torque rods, splash guards and lights.
+Inspect your vehicle for unusual items on the wheels, brakes, tires, and suspension.
+Take special care to check your tires for any abrasions, bulges, or cuts.
+Be sure also to check the air pressure, tread depth, wheels, lug nuts, hub oil seals, valve caps, air lines, brake chambers, brake linings, slack adjusters, drums, linings, air bags, shock absorbers, springs, spring mounts, U-bolts, torque rods, splash guards, and lights.

 Check underneath and the sides of the trailer for any unwanted modifications.
 Check your lights, reflectors and reflective tape, landing gear, underside, frame, top and bottom rails, body panels, tandem release handle, locking pins and air lines.